climatiq/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### data_quality

 This field flags any wrong/unreliable data point detected by the team or users.
+The format includes `|` as a delimiter between values.
 Data quality labels are as follows:

 - `o`: outlier
 -	`e`: erroneous calculation
--	`od`: outdated
+-	`d`: outdated
 -	`p`: partial factor (e.g. CO2 only)
 -	`h`: suspicious homogeneity across multiple entries
 -	`m`: notable methodological variance or lack of clarity

 ### contributor

-The contributor is either the organization, which officially provided the data point or the GitHub handler of the person who provided the contribution.
+The contributor is either the organization, which officially provided the data point or the GitHub handle of the person who provided the contribution.

 ### description